 Implementation of await

-method and returns -1, it is added to the waiting queue, and the main thread is suspended through LockSupport.park(this)
+The main thread executes the await method.
+If the state is not equal to 0 in the tryAcquireShared method and returns -1, it is added to the waiting queue, and the main thread is suspended through LockSupport.park(this).

 1 | private void doAcquireSharedInterruptibly(int arg) |